 We all know the stereotype: the garage becomes the Land of Chaos, where things go to accumulate grime and live out of sight, out of mind.
 You know you have that helpful tool somewhere but finding it might take all afternoon because… it’s in the garage.
-You nestle your car in there at the end of the day, shake your head at the mess, and walk inside.
+You squeeze your car in there, shake your head at the mess, and walk inside.

-Let’s call an end to that stereotype, and take a stand for cool garage features that create multi-use spaces that make our homes more functional.
+Let’s call an end to that stereotype!
+Take a stand for cool garage features that create multi-use spaces that make our homes more functional.
 Ready?
 Here are some multipurpose garage design ideas to get you started.

 Step one: Declutter